 The term Emotional Intelligence was coined by the cumulative effort of Peter Salovey and John D. Mayer in 1990.
 They described it as a form of social intelligence that helps in controlling one’s emotions and understanding the emotions of others.
 I

 There exists a significant relationship between EI and effective leadership.
-It is crucial for a leader to have EI to be able to relate with problems that require human understanding.
+A leader must have EI to be able to relate to problems that require human understanding.

 A leader must be able to gauge the requirements of the ones working under them and make them feel comfortable at the workspace.
 That’s how a leader constructs an exceptional team.

 The necessity of EI is not only restricted to leaders but also the subordinates.
 The subordinates need to have EI to be able to assert control themselves and function with better productivity.

 Transactional Versus Transformational Leadership: Where Emotional Intelligence Is necessary?